Réunion: Health

-Transport
+Transportation

 Roland Garros Airport serves the island, handling flights to mainland France, Madagascar, Mauritius, Tanzania, Comoros, Seychelles, South Africa, China, and Thailand.
 Pierrefonds Airport, a smaller airport, has some flights to Mauritius and Madagascar.
 In 2019, a light rail system was proposed to link Le Barachois with the airport.

 Education

 Réunion Island has its own education system.
 Chantal Manès-Bonnisseau, Inspector General of Education, Sport and Research, was appointed Rector of the Académie de La Réunion and Chancellor of Universities at the Council of Ministers on 29 July 2020.

 She succeeds Vêlayoudom Marimoutou, who took office as secretary general of the Indian Ocean Commission on 16 July.

 The Rectorate is located in the main city, in the Moufia district of Saint-Denis.
 At the start of the 2012 school year, the island had 522 pre-school or primary schools, including 26 private schools, for 120,230 students at the primary level, 82 secondary schools, including six private schools, for 61,300 students, 32 general and technological high schools, including three private schools, for 23,650 students, and 15 vocational schools, including two private schools, for 16,200 students.

 Réunion's priority education zones affect slightly more than half of the primary and secondary school students.

 Baccalaureate results are relatively close to the national average, with a rate of 81.4% in 2012 compared to 82.4% in 2011 (respectively: 84.5% and 85.6% in the national average).

 In higher education, the University of Réunion has 11,600 students spread across the various sites, especially in Saint-Denis and Le Tampon.
 A further 5,800 students are divided between the post-baccalaureate courses of secondary education and other higher studies.